jerryjappinen/bellevue-docs/overview/notes.md

 - The state of modern web development: the whole pipeline is a delicate flower
 - SCSS took a lot of work to get just right in the pipeline, but now works
-- `htmllint` is not integrated with webpack 2 yet
+- `htmllint` is not integrated with Webpack 2 yet
 - App icons for multiple platforms, devices etc.
 	- Maybe not needed
 - Manifest file generation